kalvn/Shaarli-Material/README.md

 Here are parameters you can set.

-- **resource.raintpl_tpl**: REQUIRED: Sets the active template directory (keep the trailing slash!).
-- **config.MATERIAL_PHP_DATE_PATTERN**: OPTIONAL: Customizes the date format.
+- `config.MATERIAL_PHP_DATE_PATTERN` (optional): Customizes the date format.
 Check this to know what to write: https://php.net/manual/function.strftime.php (ex: `"%d/%m/%Y"` will output for example '30/05/2015').
-- **config.MATERIAL_NO_QRCODE**: OPTIONAL: Removes the QR code control of the theme.
+- `config.MATERIAL_NO_QRCODE` (optional): Removes the QR code control of the theme.
 To completely get rid of QR Codes, you of course need to disable the qrcode plugin as well.
-- **config.MATERIAL_DATE_FROMNOW**: OPTIONAL: If set to true, enables dates to be displayed with the 'from now' notation. ex: 2 days ago.
-Set it to false to disable this.
-- **config.MATERIAL_DATE_PATTERN**: OPTIONAL (but REQUIRED if MATERIAL_DATE_FROMNOW is enabled): This date pattern MUST match the MATERIAL_PHP_DATE_PATTERN option but doesn't use the same notation.
-Check this for more information about the notation: http://momentjs.com/docs/#/parsing/string-format/ ex: 'DD/MM/YYYY'.
-It's used to correctly convert dates to the 'from now' notation.
-- **config.MATERIAL_COLOR**: OPTIONAL: Customizes the theme's colors.
+- `config.MATERIAL_COLOR` (optional): Customizes the theme's colors.
 It's used for example on Android for notification bar.
 It will generate `<meta name="theme-color" content="YOURCOLORHERE">`.

 Here is an example of what you can configure (in real life, there will be other parameters in the file, just add those to the different categories):